RowanDurrant/Rabies-Mutation/README.md

 ### Output files
 Some output files are too big for GitHub!
 (But the scripts needed to generate them are available)

+### Plots
+Files of plots used in manuscript.

+### Communication
+Posters and presentations I've used to communicate this project.